-Compliance obligations are the regulations that guide the manufacture, use, and disposal of chemicals and other harmful substances into the environment.
-When purchasing an asset to be used in the manufacturing process of goods, the business must consider existing compliance regulations and the possibility that new laws will be enacted.
-To ensure compliance with current laws, a business will be required to incur certain costs that will protect it from future liabilities.
+Compliance obligations are the regulations that guide the manufacture, use, and disposal of chemicals and other harmful substances in the environment.
+When purchasing an asset to be used in the manufacturing process of goods, a business must consider existing compliance regulations and the possibility that new laws will be enacted.
+To ensure compliance with current laws, a business will be required to incur certain costs that protect it from future liabilities.

 #2 Remediation obligations

 Remediation obligations require businesses to manage the effects of pollution or industrial activities that pose a risk to human health and the environment.
-The environmental liability is associated with compliance obligations since managing the current obligations can help reduce the remediation obligations that the business will be required to meet in future.
+Environmental liability is associated with compliance obligations since managing the current obligations can help reduce the remediation obligations that the business will be required to meet in the future.

 #3 Fines and penalties

 An entity may also be required to pay fines and penalties for non-compliance with applicable laws and regulations that protect the environment from pollution and degradation.
-The costs are added to the cost of compliance that a firm is required to pay and it is used to fulfill punitive functions.
+The costs are added to the cost of compliance that a firm is required to pay and are used to fulfill punitive functions.

-The cost of the fine or penalty can be predetermined or assessed by the public agency when assessing the extent of the non-compliance and the effect of the non-compliance as on humans and the environment.
-Typically, the amount of fines is set in a way that it equals the costs that the firm saved through non-compliance.
+The cost of the fine or penalty can be predetermined or assessed by a public agency when assessing the extent of the non-compliance and the effect of non-compliance on humans and the environment.
+Typically, the amount of fines is set in a way that equals the costs that the firm saved through non-compliance.
 It can vary from a few dollars to several million dollars for every violation against the environment committed by the firm.